 The Category field is defined in 9.4.1.11 (Action field) and is set to Protected UHR.
 The Protected UHR Action field is defined in 9.6.x.1 (Protected UHR Action field).

-The Dialog Token field is set to the value of the Dialog Token field from the corresponding Link Reconfiguration Request frame.
+The Dialog Token field is set to the value of the Dialog Token field from the corresponding UHR Link Reconfiguration Request frame.

-The Type field has the same definition as the Type field in the Link Reconfiguration Request frame (see 9.6.x.y (Link Reconfiguration Request frame format) and is set to the value of the Type field from the corresponding Link Reconfiguration Request frame.
+The Type field has the same definition as the Type field in the UHR Link Reconfiguration Request frame (see 9.6.x.y (UHR Link Reconfiguration Request frame format) and is set to the value of the Type field from the corresponding UHR Link Reconfiguration Request frame.

 The Count field has the same definition as the Count field in the Link Reconfiguration Response frame (see 9.6.34.14 (Link Reconfiguration Response frame format)).